Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Experiments

-In this section, we examine the performance of aCSS-B in five simulated examples.\footnote{Code for reproducing all experiments is available at \url{https://github.com/Ritwik-Bhaduri/aCSS-B/}.} The first two examples are in settings where aCSS or its regularized extensions can be applied, and we will compare aCSS-B to these methods: specifically, we compare to the original aCSS method of \citet{acss} in the setting of logistic regression~(\Cref{sec: simulation logistic regression}), and to the regularized aCSS method of \citet{reg_acss} in the setting of a mixture of Gaussians (\Cref{sec: simulation Gaussian mixture}).
-We then follow with three examples where neither aCSS nor its regularized extensions can be applied due to the nature of the statistical problem: low-rank matrix estimation (\Cref{sec: simulation rank one}), group-sparse regression (\Cref{sec: simulation group sparsity}), and a linear spline model (\Cref{sec: simulation linear spline}).
+In this section, we examine the performance of aCSS-B in five simulated examples.\footnote{Code for reproducing all experiments is available at \url{https://github.com/Ritwik-Bhaduri/aCSS-B/}.} The first two examples are in settings where aCSS or its regularized extensions can be applied, and the remaining three examples represent setups that are outside the scope of these methods.

 Across all five examples, we implement aCSS-B with $B=25$ posterior draws, and with $M=300$ copies $\widetilde{X}^{(m)}$ sampled for running the test.
-Informally, we find aCSS-B to be easy to tune---we (successfully) use the same default value of $B$ for all five simulations, and observe that standard, default priors work well out-of-the-box in each setting.
-For each example in the following subsections, details for the process of sampling the posterior draws $\widehat\theta_1,\dots,\widehat\theta_B$, and for sampling the copies $\widetilde{X}^{(1)},\dots,\widetilde{X}^{(M)}$, can be found in the corresponding subsection of \Cref{app: sampling details}.
+Informally, we find aCSS-B to be easy to tune---we (successfully) use the same default value of $B$ for all five examples, and observe that standard, default priors work well out-of-the-box in each setting.
+For each example in the following subsections, details for the process of sampling the posterior draws $\widehat\theta_1,\dots,\widehat\theta_B$, and for sampling the copies $\widetilde{X}^{(1)},\dots,\widetilde{X}^{(M)}$, can be found in the corresponding subsection of appendix~\ref{app: sampling details}.

 For each experiment, after computing a p-value, we test the null hypothesis at the level $\alpha = 0.05$.
 We compute the type-I error rate for the setting where the null hypothesis is true (that is, $X\sim f_{\theta_0}$ for some $\theta_0\in\Theta$), and compute power for settings where the null is false, across a range of different signal strengths.
 In each example we compare this power against an oracle, which is given access to $\theta_0$---that is, the oracle can calculate the null distribution of the test statistic $T(X)$ by simply sampling from $f_{\theta_0}$.
 Results are reported after averaging over $500$ independent trials, with standard error bars shown in the figures.